-- Resource protection would be of primary importance. - Campsites would be placed out of view of trails and routes, and not within 100 feet of sensitive resources. - Campsites would be placed far enough apart so that campers cannot hear other campers from their site (campsites would be at least 0.25 mile apart). - Campsite placement would be subject to cultural resource mitigation. - Campsites would be placed in areas with slopes, buried rocks, or other features that limit the unintended expansion of sites.
+- Resource protection would be of primary importance. - Campsites would be placed out of view of trails and routes, and not within 200 feet of any spring, waterhole, seep, or other watering device; and not within 100 feet of archeological sites, including rock art. - Campsites would be placed far enough apart so that campers cannot hear other campers from their site (campsites would be at least 0.25 mile apart). - Campsite placement would be subject to cultural resource mitigation. - Campsites would be placed in areas with slopes, buried rocks, or other features that limit the unintended expansion of sites.